MatiPl01/react-native-library-template/README.md

-# React Native Library Template
+# 📚 React Native Library Template

-This repository hosts an optimized React Native library boilerplate, designed to accelerate the process of library development.

-Perfect for both bare React Native applications and those created through Expo, this boilerplate comes equipped with useful tools.
-These tools make library development straightforward and maintain high code quality.
+This repository is an optimized React Native library boilerplate, designed to boost your library development process.🧑‍💻🔧 It's tailored for both bare React Native applications and Expo-created ones.
+This boilerplate is equipped with valuable tools, simplifying library development and ensuring high-quality code.

-## Features
+## 🌟 Features

-- code style enforcement with eslint, prettier and TypeScript,
+- Enforces code style with eslint, prettier, and TypeScript,
-- precommit hooks checking code style and type issues,
+- Precommit hooks checking code style and type issues,
-- GitHub Actions enhancing the development process,
+- GitHub Actions to aid in your development process,
-- automated library depolyments to npm and seamless versioning thanks to [_semantic-release_](https://github.com/semantic-release/semantic-release),
+- Automated library deployments to npm and hassle-free versioning thanks to [_semantic-release_](https://github.com/semantic-release/semantic-release),
-- example app for both bare React Native projects and Expo managed ones,
+- Provides an example app for both bare React Native projects and Expo-managed ones,
-- `jest` setup with example tests
+- `jest` setup is also available with example tests

-## Requirements
+## 📋 Requirements

 Node 18 or greater is required.
-Development for iOS requires a Mac and Xcode.
+Development for iOS needs a Mac and Xcode.

-## Quick start
+## 🚀 Quick Start

-To create a new project simply run:
+To create a fresh project, just run:

 ```sh
 npx rnlibrary
 ```

-Before you start the development, install all necessary dependencies with `yarn`:
+Before starting development, install all necessary dependencies with `yarn`:

 ```sh
 yarn
 ```

-**(iOS only)** Install required Pods for the bare React Native example app:
+**For iOS only**: Install required Pods for the bare React Native example app:

 ```sh
 yarn example:bare pod
 ```

-## GitHub Actions
+## 💫 GitHub Actions

-To use GitHub Actions included in this boilerplate, you will have to provide 2 secrets (refer to [this](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) page of documentation for more details about secrets):
+To use the GitHub Actions bundled with this boilerplate, you'll need to provide 2 secrets (refer to [this](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) page for more about secrets):

-`GH_TOKEN` - GitHub token with `repo` permissions (see [docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for more information GitHub access tokens), `NPM_TOKEN` - npm token used by [_semantic-release_](https://github.com/semantic-release/semantic-release) to automatically deploy the library (see [docs](https://docs.npmjs.com/about-access-tokens) for more details about npm access tokens).
+- `GH_TOKEN` - a GitHub token with `repo` permissions (check [docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for more on GitHub access tokens).
+- `NPM_TOKEN` - an npm token employed by [_semantic-release_](https://github.com/semantic-release/semantic-release) for automatic library deployment (see [docs](https://docs.npmjs.com/about-access-tokens) for info on npm access tokens).

-Alteratively, if you don't want to use GitHub Actions, you can simply remove workflows from the `.github` directory.
+Alternatively, remove workflows from the `.github` directory if you prefer not to use GitHub Actions.

-## Library development
+## 🛠️ Library Development

-### Project structure
+### 🏗️ Project Structure

-Project can be divided into 2 subprojects:
+The project can be categorized into 2 subprojects:

-- Library source code,
+- Library Source Code
-- Example app
+- Example App

-### Library scope
+### 🛠️ Library Scope

-The root directory of the project contains multiple configuration files for tools such as prettier, eslint and typescript.
-It also contains config of the [_semantic-release_](https://github.com/semantic-release/semantic-release) library used for easy npm deployments and proper library versioning as well as the [_react-native-builder-bob_](https://github.com/callstack/react-native-builder-bob) config used to build the library from source files.
+The root directory of the project houses several configuration files for tools like prettier, eslint, and TypeScript.
+It also contains the config of the [_semantic-release_](https://github.com/semantic-release/semantic-release) library and the [_react-native-builder-bob_](https://github.com/callstack/react-native-builder-bob) config for convenient npm deployments and proper versioning.

-#### Library source files
+#### Library Source Files

-By default, the resulting library will contain files specified under the `files` key in the `package.json`:
+By default, the resulting library will include files specified under the `files` key in the `package.json`:

-- `src` directory - the directory where all library source should be written,
+- `src` directory - where you write all library source code,
-- `dist` directory - will be generated by **react-native-builder-bob** during the build process,
+- `dist` directory - generated by **react-native-builder-bob** during the build process,
-- `LICENSE` - you should add your `LICENSE` file as it is not provided by default,
+- `LICENSE` - you should include your `LICENSE` file because it's not provided by default,
-- `CHANGELOG.md` - file containing all versions history with included changes, generated automatically by the **semantic-release** library.
+- `CHANGELOG.md` - a file containing all version history with included changes, automatically generated by the **semantic-release** library

-#### Library dependencies
+#### Library Dependencies

 If you want to add dependency that will be used by your library, you should add it in the project root.
 I decided to use the `yarn` package manager as it is one of the most commonly used package managers which has good support for monorepos with workspaces (the example app).
 All dependencies should be installed with `yarn`.

-### Example app
+### 📱 Example App

-The template contains also example app which will be useful to test functionalities implemented in the library and create showcase features for library users.
-The example app won't be included in the library source files depoloyed to npm.
+This template also includes an example app that is handy for testing features implemented in the library and showcasing them to your users.
+The example app is not part of the library source files deployed to npm.

-The example app lives in the `example` directory.
-You can see that this directory contains 3 subdirectories:
+The example app resides in the `example` directory.
+Inside, you'll find three subdirectories:

-- `app` - where all example app source code should be located,
+- `app` - Where the example app source code is located.
-- `bare` - bare React Native app example,
+- `bare` - A bare example of a React Native app.
-- `expo` - React Native Expo app example.
+- `expo` - An example of a React Native Expo app.

-If you don't want to support **Expo** or **bare** React Native apps, simply remove the corresponding directory.
+If you don't need to support **Expo** or a **bare** React Native apps, you can just remove the corresponding directory.

-#### Example app dependencies
+#### Example App Dependencies

-All example app dependencies should be installed in the `example/app` directory that contains code shared between `bare` and `expo` example app.
-Similarly as in the library, you should use `yarn` package manager to manage your example app dependencies.
+Install all example app dependencies in the `example/app` directory.
+Similarly to the library, use `yarn` package manager to handle your example app dependencies.

-#### Useful commands
+#### Useful Commands

-For bare React Native example app:
+For launching the bare React Native example app:

 ```sh
 yarn example:bare start|android|ios|pod
 ```

-For Expo React Native app:
+For the Expo React Native app:

 ```sh
 yarn example:expo start|android|ios